3D Matter Made to Order

 ERC Synergy Grants for Cluster Researchers

 We are delighted to announce that three outstanding researchers from our Cluster have been awarded the prestigious ERC Synergy Grants!
-Principal Investigators Christian Koos and Stefan Bräse from the Karlsruhe Institute of Technology (KIT) and Cluster Scientist Verena Weinhardt from the Heidelberg University secured this competitive funding for their innovative research projects.
+Principal Investigators Christian Koos and Stefan Bräse from the Karlsruhe Institute of Technology (KIT) and Cluster Scientist Venera Weinhardt from the Heidelberg University secured this competitive funding for their innovative research projects.
 The ERC Synergy Grants support complex, collaborative projects that bring together several researchers to address major scientific challenges.

 Registration for the Cluster Conference 2025 now open